|Site Map | Bulletin Home | Temple University|

 Institute on Aging: Gerontology is the study of aging and the issues that surround the aging process.
 The Institute on Aging offers a Certificate in Gerontology program in cooperation with schools and colleges throughout the University.
 Therefore, the certificate program is designed to provide the student with an interdisciplinary education along with practical experience in the field of aging.

-For further information on the following non-credit programs, you can visit Temple University Center City (www.temple.edu/tucc/), Temple University Fort Washington (www.temple.edu/ambler/tufw/), Temple University Alumni and Friends (www.temple.edu/alumni_friends/index.html) and Russell Conwell Center (www.temple.edu/RCC/) websites.
+For further information on the following non-credit programs and other non-credit programs, you can visit the websites of Temple University Center City (www.temple.edu/tucc/), Temple University Fort Washington (www.tufw.temple.edu), Temple University Alumni and Friends (www.myowlspace.com) and Russell Conwell Center (www.temple.edu/RCC/).

 The Business Agenda: For convenience, affordability and quality in workplace education, The Business Agenda offers professional training seminars to upgrade the skills of today's workforce and add skills to any résumé.
 Courses are offered in the following areas: Communications, Entrepreneurship, Management and Leadership, Financial and Project Management, and Computer Technology.
 In addition, certificate programs are available in Meeting Planning, Interior Design, Editing, Database Management and Web Site Design.
-Call 215-204-4335 for more information.
+For more information, call 215-204-4335 and/or visit the website at www.temple.edu/tucc/noncredit/tba/index.htm.

 Institute for Continuing Studies: The Institute for Continuing Studies responds to the needs of the growing number of adults who seek avenues for personal growth.
 Explore new areas of interest and meet like-minded people in an educational environment designed to fit your schedule.
-Courses are offered in the following areas: Acting, Creative Arts, Dance, Languages, Personal Finance, Cooking and Entertaining, Home and Garden, Exercise and Wellness, Writing and Literature, Trips and Tours and Prep Workshops for the GMAT, GRE and LSAT.
-Call 215-204-6946 for more information.
+Courses are offered in the following areas: Acting, Creative Arts, Dance, Languages, Personal Finance, Cooking and Entertaining, Home and Garden, Exercise and Wellness, Writing and Literature, Trips and Tours, and Prep Workshops for the GMAT, GRE and LSAT.
+For more information, call 215-204-6946 and/or visit the website at www.temple.edu/tucc/noncredit/ics/index.htm.

-Real Estate Institute: Real Estate Institute is the largest professional consumer education program in the tri-state area offering pre-licensure or basic real estate courses as well as a broad spectrum of elective courses, all taught by state-certified real estate instructors.
+Real Estate Institute: The Real Estate Institute is the largest professional consumer education program in the tri-state area offering pre-licensure or basic real estate courses as well as a broad spectrum of elective courses, all taught by state-certified real estate instructors.
 The Real Estate Institute's courses are fully-accredited by the Pennsylvania Real Estate Commission and are intended for those seeking state licensure and/or professional advancement but not an academic degree.
 The courses allow you to qualify for the Pennsylvania Salesperson Licensing examination and, together with a three-year apprenticeship and additional courses, for the Pennsylvania Real Estate Brokers examination.
 All students who successfully complete each course of study are awarded Real Estate educational credits and a Temple Real Estate Institute transcript.
-Call 215-204-1530 for more information.
+For more information, call 215-204-1530 and/or visit the website at www.temple.edu/tucc/noncredit/rei/index.htm.

 Music Prep: Music Prep offers continuing opportunities for musical growth and enrichment for people of all ages and abilities, from the beginner to the experienced musician.
 There are programs designed for preschool through high school age students who are considering music as a future career or serious avocation and for adults who wish to develop their musical skills and interests.
-Call 215-204-1512 for more information.
+For more information, call 215-204-1512 and/or visit the website at www.temple.edu/boyer/musicprep/.

 TARP instructors are also TARP members, representing many professions, vocations, and life experiences.
 Classes are held Monday to Friday.
 TARP also presents the Friday Forum, featuring speakers with diverse and interesting backgrounds.
 Members may sit-in on one undergraduate course each semester, subject to University policy and instructor approval.
-All classes are held at Temple's center city campus convenient to public transportation.
-Call 215-204-1505 or e-mail email@example.com
+All classes are held at Temple's Center City campus - convenient to public transportation.
+For more information, call 215-204-1505, e-mail firstname.lastname@example.org, and/or visit the website at www.temple.edu/tucc/noncredit/tarp/index.htm.

-Temple Senior Scholars: Temple University welcomes its senior alumni back to campus through the Temple Senior Scholars, now in its fifth year.
-Co-sponsored by the University and the General Alumni Association, Temple Senior Scholars offers alumni age 50 and up the opportunity to return to Temple's thriving Main Campus and audit a variety of regularly-scheduled classes for a nominal fee.
-All courses are taught by Temple's accomplished professors and offer senior alumni the opportunity to interact with a new generation of Temple students while experiencing the joy of lifelong learning.
+Temple Senior Scholars: Temple University welcomes its senior alumni back to campus through the Temple Senior Scholars.
+Co-sponsored by the University and the Temple University Alumni Association, Temple Senior Scholars offers alumni age 50 and over the opportunity to return to Temple's thriving Main and Ambler campuses to audit a variety of regularly-scheduled classes for a nominal fee.
+Courses are taught by Temple's accomplished professors and offer senior alumni the opportunity to interact with a new generation of Temple students while experiencing the joy of lifelong learning.

-Discounted parking, library privileges, and courtesy computer accounts are provided to Senior Scholars for the semester.
-If you are an alumnus/a age 50 and up, reside in the greater Delaware Valley and would like to become a Temple Senior Scholar, please contact Christine Brady, Associate Director of Alumni Relations, at 215-204-4313 or firstname.lastname@example.org.
+Discounted parking, library and TECH Center privileges, and courtesy computer accounts are provided to Senior Scholars for the semester.
+If you are an alumnus/a age 50 and over, and are interested in participating in the Temple Senior Scholars program, please contact Christine Brady, Associate Director of Alumni Relations, at 215-204-4313 or email@example.com.
+Visit www.myowlspace.com for more information.

 Russell Conwell Center Non-Credit Programs: The Russell Conwell Center (RCC) offers a series of Certificate Programs designed to increase student’s proficiency in various skill areas.
-Sample Certificate Programs include: Public Speaking, Creating Professional Presentations with PowerPoint, Utilizing Access, Becoming Proficient with Excel, and Financial Management, Budgeting and Investing.
+While the Certificate Programs change each semester, sample Certificate Programs have included: Public Speaking, Creating Professional Presentations with PowerPoint, Utilizing Access, Becoming Proficient with Excel, and Financial Management, Budgeting and Investing.
 To register or obtain more information, contact the RCC at 215-204-1252.